Women in Ecology Mentoring Scheme

 How does it work and what do we provide?

 Applications for our 2019/20 scheme have now closed.

-You will be matched with your mentor or mentee using the information provided in your application form and you will be introduced to one another, via email, in October.
+You will have been matched with your mentor or mentee using the information provided in your application form and introduced to one another, via email, in October.

-A training day will be taking place 14th November 2019, at our office in London.
-If you are based in the UK, we strongly recommend that you attend this day.
-If you are based outside of the UK, you will receive training materials so that you are able to access the same content.
+A training day will be took place 14th November 2019, at our office in London.
+If you are based outside of the UK, you will have received training materials so that you are able to access the same content.

 Once you have completed the training, whether in person or remotely, you will be ready to get your mentoring programme underway.
 You are expected to make a commitment of at least 6 months; we will provide you with the support and information that you need to plan and structure your first 6 meetings.
 Throughout the scheme, and up to 12 months after you begin, we will be on hand to provide you with any additional support that you may need.

-For more information, please read the Guide to the BES Women In Ecology Mentoring Scheme or email Christina Ravinet.
+For more information, please read the Guide to the BES Women In Ecology Mentoring Scheme or email Amy Padfield.

 Like what we stand for?

 Support our mission and help develop the next generation of ecologists by donating to the British Ecological Society.